Inspection insurance

 3 May 2023

-How Centralised Data Monitoring works
+How Centralized Data Monitoring works

 The DISTAL study performed by the DKF research group of Marios Psychogios shows how database-supported monitoring can be used in practice.